xbeat/Machine-Learning/README.md

 Introduction to Multiple-class Logistic Regression

 Multiple-class Logistic Regression extends binary logistic regression to handle classification problems with more than two classes.
 It's a powerful technique for predicting categorical outcomes when there are multiple possible classes.
 This method is widely used in various fields, including natural language processing, image recognition, and medical diagnosis.

+## Differences Between Pretraining Finetuning and Transfer Learning

+Introduction to Pretraining

+Pretraining is a fundamental technique in machine learning where a model is trained on a large dataset to learn general features and patterns before being adapted for specific tasks.
+This initial training phase creates a robust foundation of learned representations.

 ## Enhancing AI Efficiency with Chunking